-OPERATIONS STANDARD 42.1 The agency has a written directive that: A. Specifies the minimum equipment authorized by the agency to be included in every vehicle used for patrol, and; B. Requires that the majority of vehicles used routinely for general patrol service are conspicuously marked. light main recog he purposes of this standard, "conspicuously marked" includes at a minimum, bars and an agency identifier on the vehicle.
-It is important to have patrol officers atain a high visibility as a deterrent to criminal activity.
-However, it is also gnized that unmarked or special duty vehicles not conspicuously marked may also sed occasionally for patrol. must on ai extin emei her, it is not the intent of this standard to direct an agency as to what equipment it t carry in a patrol car, but rather to require the agency to specify such equipment n official list.
-Equipment such as first aid kits, blankets, flares, and a fire guisher are generally considered the minimum needed by patrol officers to handle rgencies effectively.
-It is the intent of this standard that the equipment carried in all of vehicles is standardized within the agency.
+STANDARD 42.1 The agency has a written directive that:

+- A. Specifies the minimum equipment authorized by the agency to be included in every vehicle used for patrol, and: - B. Requires that the majority of vehicles used routinely for generalpatrol service are conspicuously marked.

+Commentary: For the purposes of this standard, "conspicuously marked" includes at a minimum, light bars and an agency identifier on the vehicle.
+It is important to have patrol officers maintain a high visibility as a deterrent to criminal activity.
+However, it is also recognized that unmarked or special duty vehicles not conspicuously marked may also be used occasionally for patrol.

+Further, it is not the intent of this standard to direct an agency as to what equipment it must carry in a patrol car, but rather to require the agency to specify such equipment on an official list.
+Equipment such as first aid kits, blankets, flares, and a fire extinguisher are generally considered the minimum needed by patrol officers to handle emergencies effectively.
+It is the intent of this standard that the equipment carried in all patrol vehicles is standardized within the agency.